 Paired with the art, do you think the prose does something different or has a different tone?

 Poet Brian Clifton: Yeah totally!
-I think so much of the prose poem is violent, but the physician’s bag makes this strange connection to healing or the belief in medicine’s power to heal.
+I think so much of the prose poem is violent, but the physician’s bag makes this strange connection to healing or the belief in the medicine’s power to heal.
 And then I think about how damaging old-timey doctors could be.

 Did anything shift for you or come into new light once you saw the poem and art together on the page?
 Did you imagine what a writer might use/create from the image?